joaodslourenco/joaodslourenco/README.md

 - 👨‍💻 I'm a fullstack developer at Grupo FCamara.
 - 👀 I’m interested in Full-Stack programming.
-- 🔧 Focus on development using React and Node.js.
+- 🔧 Focus on web development using React and Node.js.
-- 🌱 Coding and learning everyday!
+- 🌱 Currently learning Go :)
 - 📫 You can reach me at joaodslourenco@gmail.com